merenlab/merenlab.org/data/micr-obs-future/index.md

 #### Get weighted averages
-Even though some reference genomes have multiple contigs, I want to know how much of each reference genomed was covered in a given sample / how much the entire reference genome was detected (so across contigs): ao the mean_cov and detection information for the collective reference genome.
+Even though some reference genomes have multiple contigs, we want to know how much of each reference genomed was covered in a given sample / how much the entire reference genome was detected (so across contigs): so the mean_cov and detection information for the collective reference genome.
 However, we cannot just take the information of all contigs from the same reference genome across a given sample and take the average, but have to take the length of each contig in respective to the length of the entire reference genome (length of its contigs combined).

+The output file is available [here](files/weighted_results_with_length.txt.zip).

 ```
 nano calculate_weighted_coverage.py